HUPO-PSI/MIAPE/README.md

 # MIAPE
-A repository of MIAPE documents and examples
+This repository contains a collection of MIAPE (Minimum Information About a Proteomics Experiment) specifications and example documents.
+See https://psidev.info/miape for additional description.